Lens10/tagtrue-redirect/README.md

 to redirect requests from the legacy `tagtrue.com` domains to the new `datatrue.com` domain.

-It uses [Rack::Rewrite](https://github.com/jtrupiano/rack-rewrite) to redirect:
+It uses [Rack::Rewrite](https://github.com/jtrupiano/rack-rewrite) to redirect, e.g.:

 ```
 staging.tagtrue.com     https://staging.datatrue.com/?via=tagtrue-redirect
 *                       https://datatrue.com/?via=tagtrue-redirect
 ```

 The path is preserved across redirects but the [query string](https://github.com/jtrupiano/rack-rewrite#keeping-your-querystring) is not.
+Find the latest redirects in [config.ru](config.ru)

 It runs in Heroku under tagtrue-redirect.herokuapp.com.